-HealthyCanning.com wants to point people towards information on canning that is safe and healthy in all aspects, both short-term and long-term.
+HealthyCanning.com aims to direct people towards information on canning that is safe and healthy in all aspects, both short-term and long-term.

 See also: FAQ